 For Immediate Release

-Halifax, Nova Scotia - February 3, 2026 - Engage Nova Scotia, in collaboration with the Canadian Index of Wellbeing, is excited to launch the Nova Scotia Quality of Life Survey.
-Every household across the province will receive an invitation to complete the survey.
-The survey provides an opportunity to tell a more complete story of wellbeing in Nova Scotia which can help inform decision making, drive impactful change, and improve local communities.
+Halifax, Nova Scotia - April 14, 2026 - Engage Nova Scotia is pleased to announce the Nova Scotia Quality of Life Survey has been extended from April 19th until May 3rd.
+We want to ensure that more Nova Scotians have an opportunity to tell their story, specifically we want to hear more from those between the ages of 16 to 30.
+By extending the closing date by an additional two weeks, we will be able to tell a more complete story of everyone’s wellbeing in Nova Scotia which can help inform decision making, drive impactful change, and improve local communities.

 Quick Facts: